victoria line, tube map app adventure

 Seven Sisters: Experience This Latin American Indoor Market

-Finsbury Park: One of my favourite walks is the Parkland Walk which runs from Finsbury Park all the way to Highgate (South Route) and beyond to Alexandra Palace (North Route).
-It is along a disused railway line which is now a nature reserve which is minutes from the tube station right next to the park.
-Along the route, you will see some great street art and graffiti plus plenty of beautiful trees and birds.
+Finsbury Park: One of my favourite walks is the Parkland Walk, which runs from Finsbury Park to Highgate (South Route) and beyond to Alexandra Palace (North Route).
+It runs along a disused railway line, now a nature reserve minutes from the tube station next to the park.
+Along the route, you will see some great street art, graffiti, and plenty of beautiful trees and birds.
 Read my Finsbury Park Parkland Walk Review here.

 tube map app, parkland walk